ExpediaGroup/cypress-codegen/README.md

 2. Put all of your custom commands in `cypress/commands` as regular functions.

-3. Run the `cypress-codegen` command, or run any Cypress test!
+3. Run the `cypress-codegen` CLI command, or run any Cypress test!

 ## Example